psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-You should should have a configured `Git` identity.
-That identity
+You should should have a configured `Git` identity, consisting of your
+name and email (and the command above will display a complaint if you
-(name and email) will be used to to identify you as the author of all
+don't).
+That identity will be used to to identify you as the author of
-dataset operations.
-If you are unsure if you have configured your Git
+all dataset operations.
+If you are unsure if you have configured your
-identity already, you can check if your name and email are printed to
+Git identity already, you can check if your name and email are printed
-the terminal when you run:
+to the terminal when you run:

 ~~~
 git config --get user.name